 "Sounds to me like you'd be happy to have a second chance, then."

-"I felt that way at first, too," said Ashton.
+"I felt that way when I first woke up, too," said Ashton.
 "For about half a minute.
 Then I realized that I hadn't come back to life as myself.
-I'd come back as some kind of spoof of myself.
+I'd come back as some kind of mockery of who I used to be.
 I couldn't feed myself.
 I could barely talk.
 I was shitting in a bowl that someone had to put under me."

 "Come on now, that didn't last very long."